 The developments in information technology and communications have seen an increasing popularity in employees working from home.
-There are a number of tax consequences associated with home working which are outlined below.
+There are a number of tax consequences associated with home working which are outlined below (although for a discussion around homeworking and coronavirus (COVID-19) see the Homeworking and other expenses and coronavirus (COVID-19) guidance note).

 There is no set definition of what constitutes a home worker or a single collective set of principles which guide what can and cannot be claimed as a tax deduction.
 Instead the employee is required to identify allowable expenditure in light of the rules regarding the expense which he has incurred.